aswinigh/CCL-coding/README.md

-# emoji_art
+# Emoji mosaic using Java
-Emoji mosaic using Java
+This is a project which lets you create a mosaic with emojis.
+This can change the way you communicate with people.